Tylerflick/ImageDiff/README.md

 - Complexity of setup.
 The overhead of transfering the image data from system memory to GPU memory may not be worth the penalty in all situations.

 ### CoreImageDiffer
-Uses CoreImage to generate a difference between the two images. *Documentation In Progress*
+Uses CoreImage to generate a difference between the two images.

+Advantages:
+- Initial benchmarks show it the fastest of the three approaches.
+Ease of setup compared with Metal.

+Disadvantages:
+- Due to the limitation of the CoreImageKernel signature, only generating an output image in the shader is possible.
+Regestering if there was a difference still must done on a pass with the CPU.

 ## Benchmarks
 *Documentation In Progress*